GATECH-EIC/LaCache/README.md

 * To evaluate with flash-attention, please specify `attn_implementation="flash_attention_2" (see the load function in [ppl/run.py](./ppl/run.py))

 ## 💬 Acknowledgments
 This code is built upon <a href="https://github.com/huggingface/transformers">transformers</a> and <a href="https://github.com/mit-han-lab/streaming-llm">streaming-llm</a>.
-Thanks for these awesome open-source projects!
+We thank the contributors of these open-source projects.

 ## ✨ Citation
 ```bibtex